mcelhatton/readme-generator/readme.md

     JavaScript,HTML

     ## USAGE
     Run this application from your terminal.
-It is a command-line applicaiton.
+It is a command-line application.

     ## LICENSES
     You are free to use this application please credit @mcelhatton